-Sexual harassment is against the law and any patron who is harassing other patrons or library staff will be asked to leave the library and reported to police.
+Harassment (verbal, physical, or sexual) is against the law, and any patron who is harassing other patrons or library staff will be asked to leave the library and reported to the police.

-Graffiti, destruction of furniture, books, magazines/periodicals, etc., are considered destruction of Seminary property and all incidents of this nature will be reported to police.
+Graffiti as well as destruction of library furniture, equipment, and materials are forbidden, and all incidents of this nature will be reported to the police.

 All other policies of Garrett-Evangelical Theological Seminary, including those not listed here, are enforced.
 The violation of any of these policies will be dealt with through administrative channels, and the right to use the library may be revoked.

 A. Reserving library rooms (for a short period)

 i.
 Library Room Reservation Request Form